 Prioritizing Good Storytelling

 For most organizations, content writing typically exists for a specific purpose: to advance marketing goals.
-Because much of it ends up online, successful content writing is often defined by its technical components:
+Because much of it ends up online, technical components often define successful content writing:

 - Does it employ an effective keyword strategy?

 - Is page metadata optimized for search engines?